The Road to Utopia

 - There are, and have been, many human societies.
 Civilizations are societies.
 Societies come and go.

-- All societies constrain the range of possible human activities by establishing and enforcing rules.
+- All societies constrain the agency of individuals by establishing and enforcing rules.
 These rules, as in any other system, can be implicit and explicit.

 - A government is a system with a monopoly on making and enforcing explicit rules on a societal level.